Breakthrough-Energy/docs/_sources/user/installation_guide.rst.txt

       file enclosing the change table listing the transformation applied to the original grid
-    + Set ``OUTPUT_DIR``: all scenario outputs are stored there after being extracted - the list of output data is given in the :doc:`../powersimdata_package` README
+    + Set ``OUTPUT_DIR``: all scenario outputs are stored there after being extracted - the list of output data is given in the :doc:`../powersimdata/index` tutorial
     + Set ``MODEL_DIR``: this directory encloses the simulation engine
     + Set ``LOCAL_DIR``: this directory will enclose your local file system
     + Note that ``BACKUP_DATA_ROOT_DIR`` does not need to be set unless you have a